-Different brain areas analyze sight, sound, and smell data that other areas use in thoughts, feelings, and actions, all of which somehow bind together into a single experience.
-Descartes explanation was that all sense data clears through the pituitary gland before presenting to the mind, which was like a little man in the brain watching a movie.
-Yet by that logic, that little man would need another little man inside him to see his movie, and so on in an infinite regress (Dennett, 1991) (Figure 6.34).
-The little man in the brain is illogical but physical realism isn’t much better, as it concludes that each neuron in the brain:
+Different brain areas analyze sight, sound, and smell data that other areas use in thoughts, feelings, and actions but how does all this activity bind together in one experience?
+Descartes explanation was that all sense data clears through the pituitary gland, that passes it to the mind, which is like a little man in the brain watching a movie.
+Yet by that logic, that little man would need another little man inside his head to also observe, and so on, in an infinite regress (Dennett, 1991) (Figure 6.34).
+That there is a little man in the brain is illogical, but physical realism isn’t much better, as it concludes that each neuron in the brain:

 “… doesn’t ‘know’ it is creating you in the process, but there you are, emerging from its frantic activity almost magically.”
 (Hofstadter & Dennett, 1981) p352.

-That nerves with no ability to observe just act and “there you are” makes even less sense than dualism.
-The mind-body problem of centuries ago lives on in neuroscience today as the mystery of how distant brain areas bind their activity in a single observation:
+That nerves that can’t observe magically act and “there you are” is weaker than dualism.
+The mind-body problem of centuries ago lives on in neuroscience today as the binding problem:

 Different areas evolved to process sight, smell, sound, thoughts, feelings, touch, and memory but no area evolved to integrate them all.
 If it had, the brain would be wired like a computer motherboard, with many lines to a central processor, but it isn’t.
 Each brain area is encapsulated, so smell, sight and sound brain areas can’t exchange any experiences they have with each other:

-Encapsulation predicts that cortical hemispheres can’t exchange data, so each only ever sees half the visual field.
+Encapsulation predicts that the hemispheres can’t exchange data, so each only sees half the visual field.
 Yet cutting the nerves between the hemispheres doesn’t give a sense of loss:

 Why don’t split-brain patients know that the corpus callosum is cut?
 If the optic nerve is cut, we know we are blind, as no data comes from the eyes.
 If an injury cuts the spinal cord, we know we are paralyzed, as no data comes from the legs.
 But when the millions of nerves joining the hemispheres are cut, both carry on as before!
 Why doesn’t the verbal hemisphere report a loss of data?
 If it normally sees the entire field using the other hemisphere, it should report being half blind, but it doesn’t.
 It follows that it doesn’t report any missing data because there is none.

-Instead of data loss, separating the hemispheres seems to divide consciousness.
+Instead of data loss, dividing the hemispheres just divides consciousness.
 One patient couldn’t smoke because when the right hand put a lit cigarette in his mouth, the left hand removed it, and another found her left hand slapping her awake if she overslept (Dimond, 1980) p434.
 Conflicts made simple tasks take longer – one patient found his left hand unbuttoning a shirt as the right tried to button it.
 Another found that when shopping, one hand put back on the shelf items the other had put in the basket.
-One patient struggled to walk home as one half of his body tried to visit his ex-wife while the other tried to walk home.
+One patient struggled to walk home as one half of his body tried to visit his ex-wife while the other wanted to walk home.
 These extraordinary but well documented cases show that cutting the corpus callosum gives two hemispheres with different experiences and opinions about what the body should do.